hughesdatatech/dw-dbt/dw/style_guide.md

 * Information marts that provide current-value (i.e. "present-tense") data should be in the format `im_<concept_name>`.
 For example, `im_claim` is a claim information mart containing only current-value data for all claim attributes.
 * Current-value information marts are the most basic and should be implemented first.
 * Dependencies: Current-value information marts are typically dependent on one or more business rule models, and may depend on other information marts.
-    * We might base an information mart on another information mart according to how much data processing we need to create an output.
-If multiple information marts rely on a resource-intensive calculation, for example, then it's probably best to do the calculation _once_ in one information mart.
+For example, we might base an information mart on another information mart according to how much data processing we need to create an output.
+If multiple information marts rely on a resource-intensive calculation, then it's probably best to do the calculation _once_ in one information mart.
 From there, any other information marts that need the same calculation can be built leveraging the calculation that was done in the first information mart.
 * Model materialization: table (full reload)
 * Primary folder: 4_info_mart\concept_name\current